orrsella/orrsella.com/_posts/2015-05-31-getting-started-with-pants-build-for-scala-projects.md

 title:  Getting Started With Pants Build for Scala Projects
 ---

 I've recently been examining a new build tool for large JVM projects (specifically tools aimed at monorepos).
-There is actually a surprising amount of options for such a task: Google's [Bazel](http://bazel.io/), Facebook's [Buck](http://buckbuild.com/), and Twitter's [Pants Build](https://pantsbuild.github.io/) (with contribution from Foursquare and Square) are among the most popular.
+There is actually a surprising amount of options for such a tool: Google's [Bazel](http://bazel.io/), Facebook's [Buck](http://buckbuild.com/), and [Pants](https://pantsbuild.github.io/) developed by Twitter, Foursquare, Square and others – are among the most popular.

 When you start reading the docs for each of them, you get a sense of Déjà vu.
-And it's for a good reason – all three were modeled after [Google's internal build tool](http://google-engtools.blogspot.com/2011/08/build-in-cloud-how-build-system-works.html)  Blaze.
+And it's for good reason – all three were modeled after [Google's internal build tool](http://google-engtools.blogspot.com/2011/08/build-in-cloud-how-build-system-works.html)  Blaze.

 From Bazel's [FAQ](http://bazel.io/faq.html):